adamstaveley/planbot/README.md

 * Create a virtual environment using `python3 -m venv [name]` and activate it with `source [name]/bin/activate`
 * Install dependencies:`pip install -r requirements-simple.txt`
-* Run the Wit.ai interactive client: `python3 data/localbot.py`
+* Run the Wit.ai interactive client: `python3 old/localbot.py`

 `localbot.py` requires the `WIT_TOKEN` environmental variable to run.
 This is the recommended way to store the token, which provides access to the Wit.ai server where the natural language processing elements are stored.
 Feel free to ask for this access token.

-This version of planbot uses the planbotsimple module by default.
+This version of Planbot uses the planbotsimple module by default.
 If you would like to test spaCy in the local client:

 * `pip install -r requirements.txt`
-* Switch `import planbotsimple as pb` to `import planbot as pb` in `localbot.py`
+* Switch `import planbotsimple as pb` to `import planbotold as pb` in `localbot.py`

+Note that the localbot version is not rarely maintained and as such may need a few small changes to get up and running.